 As diverse as the rosy-cheeked Hobbits themselves, every smial, as Hobbit-holes are known, reflects the unique personality of its inhabitant and nestles into the hillside amid a sea of lush greenery.

 Winding along the Water’s edge the Lakeside path was home to fishermen, net-makers and other hobbits living upon the banks of Hobbiton’s lake.
 Where the snaking road cut back inland and began to climb the Hill was nestled the only dwelling in the village without an iconic round front door.
 Number 34’s arched doorway was painted a rusty red, with views back towards the end of Bagshot Row and the swampy fens.

 Because of the relationship we have with all the production parts of the process, we have access to everything from concept drawings to set plans, which is really handy when making things like the Hobbit Holes.

 Each an individual dwelling, the Hobbit holes lend themselves splendidly to creative placement in your cabinet.
 With a flat back and shallow depth of only 55mm, they can be placed on mantles, cornices, shelves and in windows.

 34 Lakeside is an Open Edition piece.
-Please note: Images are of a pre-production prototype.
+Please note: This miniature environment was designed and prototyped here at the Workshop.
+Images are of a pre-production prototype.
 Each piece is painted by hand and slight variations will occur.